gomorpheus/genaix-development/README.md

 # genaix-development
-Setting up a development system for Genaix

 Genaix is a set of projects to develop Gen AI projects.
-This repo shows you how to gent setup for development.
+This repo shows you how to get setup for development.

 ## Prerequisites